pote/gpm/README.md

 Yeap, we wrote tests for bash. f@#$% yeah!

 ```
-$ cd test && ./basic_test.sh
+$ cd test && ./run_all_tests.sh
 ```

-We will probably improve the testing infrastructure shortly, we don't like CDing into the directory and the test script should run all tests in the `test` directory, but it's a start. :)
+We will probably improve the testing infrastructure shortly, we don't like CDing into the directory either, but it's a start. :)

 ## License